Hayley Scamurra: Olympics

-On January 2, 2022, Scamurra was named to Team USA's roster to represent the United States at the 2022 Winter Olympics, where she won a silver medal with the team in Beijing, China.
-In the Olympics, Scamurra scored a pivotal goal to put Team USA up 3-0 in the semi-final game against Finland.
+On January 2, 2022, Scamurra was named to Team USA's roster for the 2022 Winter Olympics, where she won a silver medal with the team in Beijing, China.
+In the Olympics, Scamurra scored a pivotal goal to put Team USA up 3–0 in the semifinal game against Finland.
+She finished the tournament with one goal and two assists for three points in seven games.